OlegDzhuraev/Core/README.md

 **Fader** - commonly used in a game projects.
 Fades screen alpha into some color.
 Requires DOTween.

 ## Localization
-Contains localization extension, which allows to read CSV-based localization and translate ingame texts for selected language.
+Repo contains localization extension, which allows to read CSV-based localization and translate ingame texts for selected language.

 ```cs
 // firstly, you need to run this in some game initialization code: